On melting and freezing for the 2d radial Stefan problem: Introduction

 Computations parallel to the melting case lead to the dynamical system

-which after time integration produces the global-in-time freezing regimes \eqref{E:MELTINGRATEbis}.
-The energy method is run along similar lines for very well localized initial data, since it now involves the confining measure $e^{\frac{By^2}{2}}\,dy$, $B>0$.
+which after integration-in-time produces the global-in-time freezing regimes \eqref{E:MELTINGRATEbis}.
+The energy method is run along similar lines for very well localised initial data, since the energy spaces are naturally weighted with the confining measure $e^{\frac{By^2}{2}}\,dy$, $B>0$.
 The analysis is slightly simpler thanks to the better decay of the $B_k$ mode which induces a stronger decoupling from the remaining modes.